polterguy/polterguy.github.io/tutorials/expressions/index.md

 Run the above Hyperlambda through your Magic Dashboard's _"Evaluator"_ to see its result.
 After execution the above **[get-value]** node will have a value of _"thomas"_.
+This is because the **[get-value]** invocation is given an expression, and the result of evaluating this expression, becomes the node with the value of _"thomas"_.

 **Notice** - Expressions are type declared as `:x:`, which you can see in the above code.